Keith-PVL/keithmcintosh.github.io/_posts/2016-04-29-watching-listening-reading-5.md

 Happy weekending, my friends.
 May the road rise to meet you,  the wind be at your back, your pannacotta coco-nutty and your earworms brief and manageable.

 Any tips for me?
-Whats good in your world?
+What's good in your world?

 x

-W<a href="http://mogantosh.com/watching-reading-listening-cooking/">atching,Reading, Listening #1</a>

-<a href="http://mogantosh.com/great-stuff-to-watch-read-and-listen-to-this-week/">Watching, Reading,Listening #2</a>

-<a href="http://mogantosh.com/watching-reading-listening-1/">Watching, Reading, Listening #</a>3

-<a href="http://mogantosh.com/watching-reading-listening-4/">Watching, Reading, Listening #4</a>